 Fault symptom Corrective actions The wire feed is slow/stiff when moving through the wire feed mechanism.
 Clean the liners and other mechanical parts of the wire feed mechanism using pressurized air.
-Check and adjust the roller pressure as per the table on the decal on the left side door.

 9 ORDERING SPARE PARTS

 Repair and electrical work should be performed by an authorized ESAB service technician.
 Use only ESAB original spare and wear parts.